 2) A bike ride to a very nice designated bathing spot.

-Accommodation is half-board, in 2 and 3 star hotels or 3 'épis' guest houses.
+5 accommodation is half-board, and 2 B&B - 3 star hotels or 3 'épis' guest houses.

 Detailed road-book and maps are provided.